-Felix bristles at that kind of thinking but has heard that from young male soldiers.
+Felix bristles at that kind of thinking but has heard that from young male soldiers who have told her they don't want to see a woman get hurt on the battlefield.
 "It's hard to see any comrade fall, whether it's a woman or a man," she said.

 Women comprise about 14 percent of 1.4 million active military personnel.
 More than 280,000 women have been sent to Iraq, Afghanistan or to jobs in neighboring nations in support of the wars.
 And of the more than 6,600 U.S. service members who have been killed, 152 have been women.